-- The contract under a financial lease is called loan agreement/contract.
-The contract under operating lease is called rent agreement/contract.
+- The contract under a financial lease is called a loan agreement/contract.
+The contract under an operating lease is called rent agreement/contract.

 - Financial lease offers a tax deduction for depreciation, finance charges.
-Operating lease offers a tax deduction for rent payments.
+The operating lease offers a tax deduction for rent payments.

 - Under a financial lease, an option of purchase of the asset is given at the end of the contractual period.
 Under an operating lease, no such offer is given.